 Adult Children

 More states pay parents to care for adult children with disabilities.
-Their kids become eligible for Medicaid on their 18th birthday, which covers long-term services and support.
+On their 18th birthday, their kids become eligible for Medicaid, which covers long-term services and support.

 Many states offer personal care services to Medicaid recipients to facilitate their staying at home rather than in an institutional setting.
 The initiatives help control Medicaid spending.